HEALTH-RELATED CLUB INFORMATION

 - Operation Smile Club helps give free reconstructive surgeries to children world-wide.
 For more information about club meetings and events for this year, connect with us on Facebook.

 - P.A.I.N.
 UA Pre-Nursing Club.
 The University of Arizona Pre-Nursing Club, Professional Achievements in Nursing (P.A.I.N.), helps pre-nursing students to meet each other and come together to participate in volunteer, service, social, and fundraising activities.
-Connect with us through Facebook.
+Connect with us through Instagram.

 - American Medical Student Association.
 We have meetings roughly every 1st, 3rd, and 5th (when applicable) Thursday of each month, where members from the local medical community speak.
-This semester, our speakers include surgeons, pediatricians, possibly current medical students, medical lawyers, dieticians, etc. Pre-med students can direct any quesitons to email@example.com.
+This semester, our speakers include surgeons, pediatricians, possibly current medical students, medical lawyers, dieticians, etc. Pre-med students can direct any questions to firstname.lastname@example.org.
 Further information can be found at the AMSA website at or in this AMSA brochure.

 - The Cardiology Outreach Organization.
 The Cardiology Outreach Organization is a club for pre-med students to get prepared for medical school as well as help prevent obesity related diseases in our community.
 Connect with us on Facebook.
 Club email: email@example.com

 - Chicanos and Latinos for Community Medicine.
 Interested?
 Email Juan Arturo Siordia.